Remembering LTJG David Christian and the Crew of VR703 Remembering The Men From VAW-13

 Source: www.honorstates.org

-About VAW-13 Carrier Airborne Early Warning Squadron 13 and the specialized EA-1F Douglas Skyraider VR703 they flew.
+About VAW-13 Carrier Airborne Early Warning Squadron 13 and their specialized EA-1F Skyraider.

 Crewmembers: